EpikGuyVani/FNF-VaniPsych/README.md

 - i suck at haxe and it took a week for me to figure out how to compile the game so cut me some slack

 ## features
-* everything from psych engine 1.0.4 (obviously)
+* everything from psych 1.0.4
-* optimized botplay lag
+* botplay doesnt lag as much, great for showcasing!
-* different hud i guess lol
+* different hud

 ## planned features
 * new options to play around with
 * different chart editor theme
 * mac and linux support in packages
+* softcoded menu's (this probably wont happen im sorry)

 ## credits:
 * EpikGuyVani: created the fork
-* ShadowMario: psych engine
+* ShadowMario: created the base of Vani Psych, Psych Engine
-* everyone on the psych engine team and fnf team
+* everyone on the fnf team and psych team

 #### Psych Engine by ShadowMario, Friday Night Funkin' by ninjamuffin99
 #### Vani Psych by EpikGuyVani